xuwkk/DDET-MTD/readme.md

 └── repo_figure
 │── saved_model
 │   └── checkpoint_rnn.pt           # trained LSTM-AE model for the case14 system
-│── gen_load_pv.ipynb               # generate the load and pv profiles for the case14 system
+│── draw_metric.ipynb               # ipython notebook to draw all the figures in the paper │── draw_profile.ipynb              # ipython notebook to draw the load and pv profiles
+|── evaluate_convergence.py         # evaluate the convergence performance of stage one and stage two MTDs
+│── evaluation_ddd_no_physics.py    # evaluate the performance of the data-driven (LSTM-AE) detector identification without physics
-│── test_jacobian.ipynb             # test the accuracy of approximation of effectiveness and hiddenness │── evaluation_ddd.ipynb            # evaluate the performance of the data-driven (LSTM-AE) detector │── evaluation_event_trigger.ipynb  # evaluate the performance of the DDET-MTD under attack │── evaluation_fpr.ipynb            # evaluate the performance of the DDET-MTD with attack │── evaluation_convergence.ipynb    # evaluate the convergence of the two-stage MTD optimisation │── evaluation_baseline_no_attack.ipynb      # evaluate the baseline algorithms without attack │── evaluation_baseline_with_attack.ipynb    # evaluate the baseline algorithms with attack │── draw_metric.ipynb               # ipython notebook to draw all the figures in the paper │── draw_profile.ipynb              # ipython notebook to draw the load and pv profiles │── draw_metric.ipynb               # ipython notebook to draw all the figures in the paper └── readme.md
+│── evaluation_ddd.py               # evaluate the performance of the data-driven (LSTM-AE) detector │── evaluation_baseline_no_attack.py      # evaluate the baseline algorithms without attack │── evaluation_baseline_with_attack.py    # evaluate the baseline algorithms with attack
+│── evaluation_event_trigger.py     # evaluate the performance of the DDET-MTD under attack │── evaluation_fpr.py               # evaluate the performance of the DDET-MTD with attack │── gen_load_pv.ipynb               # generate the load and pv profiles for the case14 system │── test_jacobian.ipynb             # test the accuracy of approximation of effectiveness and hiddenness └── readme.md

 ```